dmb1o3/Misha-Python/README.md

 of lighting directions you can simply change the call to the calibrate lights function from the main function in `main.py` to include the number of lights that is being used, as reflected by the number of pictures in the processing directory.
 The curve fitting algorithm when run through whole program is also hard coded degree in `main.py`.
 The degree can be adjusted in the generate_depth_map function's call in the main function of `main.py`.
-You can also run just `depth_map.py` after generating the preprocessed images and normal map to set the degrees form the command line.